hackoregon/data-science-pet-containers/README.md

             default, the database superuser `postgres`.
 Docker will set the password for the `postgres` user in the `postgis` service to the value of `POSTGRES_PASSWORD`.
+        -   `DB_USERS_TO_CREATE`: When the `postgis` service first comes up, the users in this list are created in the database.
+If you’re working on the 2018 Hack Oregon projects, there’s no reason to change this.

 Here’s `sample.env`:

     # postgis container
     HOST_POSTGRES_PORT=5439
     POSTGRES_PASSWORD=some.string.you.can.remember.that.nobody.else.can.guess
+    DB_USERS_TO_CREATE=disaster-resilience housing-affordability local-elections transportation-systems urban-development

 Starting the services
 ---------------------